redstone-finance/redstone-node/docs/OFFCHAIN_AGGREGATION_SPEC.md

 ### Scalability challenge
 Note, that current RedStone nodes are independent, which means that they don't communicate with each other.
-So, if you want to require at least 5 independetnt data signers in your smart contract, then each user transactions should contain at least 5 signed data packages.
-Unfortunately, gas calculation algorithm in EVM works makes this approach too expensive, because gas consumption grows much faster than linearly comparing to the number of data packages.
+So, if you want to require at least X independetnt data signers in your smart contract, then each user transaction must contain at least X signed data packages.
+Unfortunately, gas calculation algorithm in EVM makes this approach too expensive, because gas consumption grows much faster than linearly relatively to the number of data packages.

 ### Proposed solution - the oracle network
-We want to resolve the scalability issue by creating a real oracle network with the nodes that communicate with each other and repeatedly (in each epoch) caclulate the consolidated value.
+We want to resolve this scalability issue by creating an network with the nodes that communicate with each other, and repeatedly (in each epoch) propose values and caclulate the consolidated value (median value of all proposed values).
 After calculating the consolidated value, each node should independently sign it and broadcast to the decentralized cache layer.
 Thanks to this, users will be able to send transactions (that require X unique signers of oracle data) attaching only one data package and X unique signatures.
 It will decrease the gas costs and make the solution much more scalable.

 ## Specification of the oracle network

 ### Main assumptions
 - Each node has its private key
 - Each node knows public keys and ip addresses of all other nodes in the network
+- Each node should propose its value for each epoch
 - The oracle network should calculate the consolidated value for each epoch
 - Each epoch time is 10 seconds (epoch start times can be described using cron schedule expressions as `"*/10 * * * * *"`)
 - Consolidated value for a given epoch is the median value of all valid proposed values for the given epoch from all nodes in the network.
 E.g. if in the 42th epoch, node 1 proposed value 99, node 2 - value 101, and node 3 - value 100, then the aggregated value for the 42th epoch is 100